 Then, you need to prepare a small and informal Artifact Evaluation appendix using our AE LaTeX template (common for PPoPP, CGO, PACT and SC conferences - see below) to explain evaluators what your artifacts are and how to use them (you will be allowed to add up to 2 pages of this Appendix to your final camera-ready paper).
 You can find examples of such AE appendices in the following papers: CGO'17, PPoPP'16, SC'16.

-At least two reviewers will follow your guide to replicate your results (for example, exact output match) or reproduce them (for example, varying performance numbers or scalability on a different machine), and will then send you a report with the following overall assessment of your artifact based on our reviewing guidelines:
+At least three reviewers will follow your guide to evaluate your artifacts and will then send you a report with the following overall assessment of your artifact based on our reviewing guidelines:

 Since our eventual goal is to promote collaborative and reproducible research, we see AE as a cooperative process between authors and reviewers to validate shared artifacts (rather than naming and shaming problematic artifacts).
 Therefore, we allow communication between authors and reviewers to fix raised issues until a given artifact can pass evaluation (unless a major problem is encountered).
 In such cases, AE chairs will serve as a proxy to avoid revealing reviewers' identity (the review is blind, i.e. your identity is known to reviewers since your paper is already accepted, but not vice versa).

-Though you are not obliged to publicly release your artifacts (in fact, it is sometimes impossible due to various limitations), we also strongly encourage you to share them with the community (even if they are not open-source).
-You can release them as an auxiliary material in Digital Libraries together with your AE appendix or use your institutional repository and various public services for code and data sharing.
+Though you are not obliged to publicly release your artifacts (in fact, it is sometimes impossible due to various limitations), we also strongly encourage you to share them with the community even if they are not open-source.
+You can release them as an auxiliary material in Digital Libraries or use your institutional repository and various public services for code and data sharing.

 Even accepted artifacts may have some unforeseen behavior and limitations discovered during evaluation.
-Now you have a chance to add related notes to your paper as a future work (if you wish)..
+Now you have a chance to add related notes in the Artifact Appendix as a future work..